Choosing the Right Feed For Chicks and Chickens

 Looking for a Better Way to Feed your Chickens?

 Feed waste is expensive, and the biggest reason for it is because chickens tip the feeder and it spills all over the place.
-These new designed feeders solve that problem because the birds have to reach inside the feeder to eat.
+These newly designed feeders solve that problem because the birds have to reach inside the feeder to eat.

 RentACoop Feeder (I use this one)